HorseRacingUSA.com

 Downloading BRIS files

 The file should be downloaded and opened in the same directory (TRACK) where the DATABASE program is located.
-For most users, that path will be C:\TRACK (not C:\MyDocuments\TRACK or anything else).
-Some people download the BRIS files to a "Bris" directory for archive reasons.
-But, ultimately, the .DRF file (after the zip file is opened) must be copied into the same folder as the DATABASE (i.e., into the TRACK folder) or the DATABASE program will not function.
+For most users, that path will be C:\TRACK or C:\Bris-17 (not C:\MyDocuments\TRACK or anything else).
+Some people prefer to download the BRIS files to a "Bris" directory for archive reasons.
+But, ultimately, the .DRF file (after the zip file is opened) is the only data file for WATT users need.

-The rule is simple: Know where your program is located (the TRACK folder) and where the files are going!
+The rule is simple: Know where your program is located and where the DRF files must be sent!

 Adding "Notes" to the Name Line: